 Whether biblically based (DAVID AND BATHSHEBA, THE GREATEST STORY EVER TOLD) or fictional (THE SONG OF BERNADETTE, THE ROBE), Newman scored his share of religious films over the course of his career.
 PETER is a religious biopic based on the life of preacher Peter Marshall (Richard Todd), who later served as chaplain of the U.S. Senate.
 Newman weaves in quotes of hymns and other period tunes among the lilting music for Peter’s Scottish upbringing.
 But it is the love theme for Peter and Catherine (Jean Peters) that embodies Newman at his best.
-Even when repeating the same thematic patterns, once again alternating between solo and tutti passages, Newman generates forward movement and passionate tension through his sudden modulations and subito pianissimo dynamics.
+Even when repeating the same thematic patterns, Newman generates forward movement and passionate tension using sudden modulations and subito pianissimo dynamics.

 THE SNAKE PIT (1948)

-While I’ve focused primarily on Newman’s more lyrical examples, occasionally the strings were asked to express something more mentally and emotionally challenging.
-In this raw look at one woman’s (Olivia de Havilland) experiences inside an insane asylum, Newman was called upon to portray the searing effects of electric shock in music.
-The harmonies are unsettled and the strings dig into their bridges, wailing at the top of their tessiture, while the woodwinds likewise scream in horrifying pain.
-The sound is mighty unpleasant, as it should be, and incredibly powerful when matched with the visuals.
-There must’ve been a run on rosen by the end of that recording session.
+Occasionally Newman asked the strings to express something more mentally and emotionally challenging.
+THE SNAKE PIT was a raw look at one woman’s (Olivia de Havilland) experiences inside an insane asylum.
+As such, Newman had to portray the searing effects of electric shock in music.
+The harmonies are unsettled and the strings dig into their bridges, wailing at the top of their tessitura.
+Likewise, the woodwinds scream in horrifying pain.
+The sound is mighty unpleasant, as it should be.
+But it’s incredibly powerful when matched with the visuals.
+I bet there was a run on rosin by the end of that recording session.

 Darryl Zannuck’s big-budget biopic of the controversial 28th President was a flop at the box office.
 But the larger budget gave Newman the opportunity to do prodigious research into recreating the period musical aura of Wilson’s (Alexander Knox) political campaigns.
 The score is chock full of arrangements of period tunes.
 But amid the expected political posturing of the brass sits an exquisite moment for the Newman strings.
 As Wilson’s wife (Ruth Nelson) lays on her deathbed, Newman arranges “By the Light of the Silvery Moon” into a heartbreaking elegy for the dying First Lady.
 In the hands of a master like Newman, even the happiest of tunes take on a whole new character—one of memory, pain and unbearable sadness.